 - Enter the number of Eligible Employees on the Census.
 Provide the date of the census being reconciled.

 - Number of FTEs in past calendar year for over 50% of work days.
-Divide the number of hours worked for those part time employees under the FTE Hour limit and add to full time employees for 20 or more weeks in preceding calendar year.
-This is the number that must be over 20 to be in the COBRA program, otherwise it's State Continuation.
+Divide the number of hours worked for those part-time employees under the FTE Hour limit and add to full-time employees for 20 or more weeks in preceding calendar year.
+This is the number that must be over 20 to be in the COBRA program, otherwise, it's State Continuation.

 - Participation Rate.
 This is calculated line 8 divided by line 7.